IBM/lagraph/docs/graphs-overview.md

-    For many graph algorithms, the numerically-intensive work occurs in (potentially distributed) low-level sparse matrix operations that lend can be optimized.
-The details of these operations are hidden from users of the LAGraph API.
+    For many graph algorithms, the numerically-intensive work occurs in (potentially distributed) low-level sparse matrix operations that can be optimized.
+The details of these operations are hidden from the users of the LAGraph API.
 Since they are independent of interface, the low-level implementation can be optimized for specific architectures / systems to provide performance benefits without requiring any changes to the higher-level algorithm.